splunk/public-o11y-docs/sp-oncall/spoc-integrations/slack-integration-guide.rst

 - Essential
 - Enterprise

 You must be a Slack administrator to configure this integration.
-If you prefer not to have a Slack admin in the required Slack Channels, create a Slack Admin Service User.
+If you prefer not to have a Slack admin in the required Slack channels, create a Slack Admin Service User.
 See :ref:`slack-spoc-svc` for more details.

-.. caution:: Deactivate the old Slack (webhook) integration** prior to activating the Slack integration.
+.. caution:: Deactivate the old Slack (webhook) integration prior to activating the Slack integration.

 Slack configuration